patchamama/prototype-fast-dev-nodeJS-API/README.md

 ### Directory Structure

 - `config.js`: This config file is used to configure various settings for your Node.js application, such as the port to run the server on, the MongoDB URI based on the environment (development or test), and a secret key for authentication.
-It loads environment variables from a .env file using the dotenv package and provides these values to the rest of your application as needed..
+It loads environment variables from a .env file using the dotenv package and provides these values to the rest of your application as needed.

 - `logger.js`: This file provides two functions, info and error, for logging information and errors respectively.
 It checks the NODE_ENV environment variable to determine whether to log messages.
 Messages are only logged if the environment is not set to 'test,' which is a common practice to prevent logging in test environments where you want to keep the output clean.